ProfRandom/WCB-Canon/Canon Files/Orbits 2 — Climate and Time.md

 1. **Accept the values as returned.**
    - This keeps the math simple and transparent.
    - The approximation will always add up to the correct year length ($C$).
-   - Errors are usually small if $e \leq 0.1$ (a few diurns at most for Earth-like orbits).
+   - Errors are usually small if $e ≤ 0.1$ (a few diurns at most for Earth-like orbits).

 2. **Apply the generalized fudge factor.**
    - To break the “paired seasons” pattern and create four distinct values, redistribute part of the correction term.